 Despite growing international condemnation, Russia and China have stood by Assad, twice protecting him from censure by the Security Council.
-Neither country attended Sunday's Istanbul conference, and Moscow criticized the meeting for not including the Syrian government.

 Albert Aji in Damascus, Vladimir Isachenkov in Moscow, and Edith M. Lederer at the United Nations contributed to this report.